mayuropensource/PuffinBASIC/README.md

 LOG returns the natural logarithm of a numeric value.
+LOG10 returns base-10 logarithm of a numeric value.
-LOG10 returns base-10 logarithm of a numeric value. n must be greater than 0.
+LOG2 returns base-2 logarithm of a numeric value. n must be greater than 0.

 Syntax: